Lead pollution: causes and solutions

 The club can take these samples itself or contact a monitoring agency.

-Air pollution: this involves taking a sample of the ambient air in the area to be monitored.
+Air pollution: to measure this type of pollution, a sample is taken from the ambient air in the area to be monitored.
 Generally at respiratory tract level.

 A pump sucks in air, passes it through a filter and then measures the quantity of lead trapped by the filter.